MarkEWaite/jenkins-bugs/README.md

-# [JENKINS-56326](https://issues.jenkins-ci.org/browse/JENKINS-56326) Later checkout fails if new commit to master branch
+# [JENKINS-60591](https://issues.jenkins-ci.org/browse/JENKINS-60591) Delayed checkout pulls latest, not originating commit

 Bug is described as:

-1. Commit to master branch
+1. Commit to branch and push to central repository (first SHA-1)
+2. Confirm that job is started by push to central repository and is waiting for input
-2. Commit to non-master branch
+3. Commit to branch again (second SHA-1)
-3. Start long running build on non-master branch
-4. During long running build on non-master branch, commit to master branch
-5. During long running build on non-master branch, perform a new checkout

-Expected result: New checkout inside the build should use the same SHA1 as the original checkout that started the build.

-Reported result: Command line git error performing a fetch, cannot lock ref 'refs/remotes/origin/master'

-I was unable to duplicate the bug.
+4. Answer job's request for input
+5. Confirm checkout inside the job used the first SHA-1 and not the second SHA-1

+Expected result: Checkout should use first SHA-1, not second SHA-1

+Reported result: Checkout used second SHA-1